erick-tmr/learning-rust/README.md

 `docker build -t learning-rust .`

 Running the app (naming the container as 'learning-rust1')
-`docker run --rm --name learning-rust1 learning-rust`
+`docker run -it --rm --name learning-rust1 learning-rust`